oss6/js-playground/README.md

 # js-playground

-A JavaScript playground where I try new shiny stuff
+A JavaScript playground where I try stuff